Simeon Monument

 By 1900 a cabmen's shelter had been erected next to the monument, and in 1933 underground public toilets had been built alongside it.
 Although Simeon had stipulated that the lamps were to remain lighted forever, by this time the lamps were no longer operational, having been replaced by baskets of flowers in 1911.
-Although the monument was Grade II listed in 1956, by this time it was becoming extremely dilapidated.
+Although the monument was Grade II listed in 1957, by this time it was becoming extremely dilapidated.
 The market was relocated away from Market Place in the 1970s, and the obelisk avoided demolition primarily owing to lobbying by admirers of Soane, as it was the last surviving structure in Reading to have been designed by him.

-In 2005, Reading Borough Council agreed to landscape Market Place and to renovate the Simeon Monument.
+In 2005 Reading Borough Council agreed to landscape Market Place and to renovate the Simeon Monument.
 The now-disused toilets and other structures around the monument were removed, and the monument itself was restored to its former condition.

 Background

 The town of Reading is at the confluence of the River Thames and River Kennet, approximately 40 mi west of London.
 The settlement has existed since at least the Anglo-Saxon period, it became a prominent town in 1121 following the foundation of Reading Abbey.
 Located on the Great West Road, the main route connecting London to Bath and Bristol, and with the Thames providing direct shipping routes to London and Oxford, the city grew prosperous and became a major industrial centre, particularly noted for its iron production and breweries, as well as a major market town for the surrounding area.

-Market Place in Reading was a large triangular piece of open land, surrounded by shops, which since the twelfth century had been the site of Reading's market.
+Market Place in Reading was a large triangular piece of open land, surrounded by shops, which since the 12th century had been the site of Reading's market.
 The Borough Corporation maintained the area, in return for a tax of one pint of corn from each sack sold.
 While the outdoor market in Market Place had traditionally specialised in dairy produce, meat and poultry, the sale of these items had been moved to a nearby purpose-built market hall in 1800, leaving Market Place dealing with trade in grain, fruit, vegetables and "colonial or manufactured articles"; Reading was considered one of the cheapest places in the country to buy imported and manufactured items.
-By the early nineteenth century, around 200 wagons of produce would arrive in Reading on busy market days.
+By the early 19th century, around 200 wagons of produce would arrive in Reading on busy market days.

 Although Reading had introduced street lighting in 1797, this system did not use lamp posts and instead consisted of oil lamps attached to the walls of buildings.
 As a consequence, open areas such as Market Place remained unlit other than around their edges.